 These ideas might sound like the ultimate solution to cope with end-user peaks.
 They can be effective for browsing because they can hold more people on the site.
 But they’re ill-suited to support the full customer journey since they neglect the real bottlenecks in transaction backend services.

-Locking mechanism on the database system
+Locking mechanism on the inventory system

-The transaction database is one typical bottleneck of an ecommerce application.
+The transactional database is one typical bottleneck of an ecommerce application.
 The locking system synchronizes with the inventory system.
 It places customers’ items on hold and reserves it for them for a specified timeframe while they complete their purchases.
 If a customer decides not to complete a purchase in the designated timeframe, the lock is removed, and the specific item can be reserved by the next customer in line.
 Since these types of database transactions must be centralized, the entire process creates major slowdowns under high traffic load.

 Since you’re dealing with limited quantities of physical merchandise for seasonal sales or product launches, you must preserve the database integrity for order and stock volumes.
 If a shopper just bought the very last item, the website should immediately reflect the item is out of stock for the next shopper.
 The effort in preserving the data integrity calls for the high unification of system requirements, which have negative impacts on website performance.
 The worst-case scenario of database system failure is the security threat of shoppers’ personal and credit card data being compromised.